piotrwitek/react-redux-typescript-guide/README.md

 ```

 ### tslint.json
-> Recommended setup is to extend build-in preset `tslint:latest` (for all rules use `tslint:all`).
+> - Recommended setup is to extend build-in preset `tslint:latest` (for all rules use `tslint:all`)
-> Add tslint react rules: `npm i -D tslint-react` https://github.com/palantir/tslint-react
+> - Add tslint react rules: `npm i -D tslint-react` https://github.com/palantir/tslint-react
-> Amended some extended defaults for more flexibility.
+> - Amended some extended defaults for more flexibility

 ```json
 {
   "extends": ["tslint:latest", "tslint-react"],